B13rg/B13rg.github.io/_drafts/croissant.md

 They are able to reference each other via the `containedIn` property.
 This is useful for referencing compressed files like `.zip` and `.tar.gz`.
 A `Fileset` entry and be created for the contents of a `.zip`, which is stored as a `FileObject`.
-This allows for storing the dataset compressed with the croissant file guiding individual file extraction.
+This allows for storing the dataset compressed with the Croissant file guiding individual file extraction.

 ## RecordSets